On Actuality, Duration, and the Illusion of Linear Time

 This cosmic phenomenological mirage, as evinced in semi-transparent opaque bodies (e.g. water, lenses, ether, gasses, et al., as affected by the permeating influence of heat or light) should be considered when assessing the seeming "distortions and dimpling" which sometimes may appear around the surface of certain celestial bodies.

 The judgment of certain observable phenomena (e.g. curvature of space-time, etc., etc.) may be rather due to causes of an optical earthly perspective-illusion than to purely objective reality.
-I may wrong, but let us consider the possibility of such afore-mentioned causes as accounting for some optical distortion when accessing the star-studded amphitheater of the visible cosmos.
+I may be wrong, but let us consider the possibility of such afore-mentioned causes as accounting for some optical distortion when accessing the star-studded amphitheater of the visible cosmos.

 We are so acquainted with the seeming slight distortion on the symmetrical lines of certain buildings (e.g. Parthenon in Greece) as a phenomenon of an optical illusion in the intervening effects of air, heat and light.